ManticoreGamesInc/vscode-core/README.md

 ## Known Issues

-- There is currently no support for Core operators.
+- There is currently no support for Core API operators.

 ## Installation